Shay Mitchell on Her Favorite Pizza and What She Always Buys at Whole Foods

 Mitchell often stops by her local farmers market to pick up seasonal ingredients for her kitchen—she recommends frequenting your own local market so you get familiar with the layout and can take full advantage of its offerings—and one of her favorite items right now is purple broccoli, a vegetable she aptly describes as “beautiful.”
 At Whole Foods—which, by the way, just lowered its prices—she’s always sure to stock up on coconut oil.

-When she travels, Mitchell—who recently partnered with American Express and hosted the Taste of Travel with American Express event in New York City last night, marking the launch of the Blue Delta SkyMiles credit card—likes to do as much research about her destination as possible before she arrives.
+When she travels, Mitchell—who recently partnered with American Express & Delta Air Lines and hosted the Taste of Travel with #DeltaAmexBlue—likes to do as much research about her destination as possible before she arrives.
 Her goal when traveling?
 To “live like a local."

 “When I travel I like to immerse myself in the culture,” she explains.
 Two of her favorite meals on her latest adventures were certainly regional delicacies.
 “When I had grasshoppers in the Thailand, that was interesting,” she says.
 “And elk when I was in Montana.”